Particle approximations of the score and observed information matrix for parameter estimation in state space models with linear computational cost: Parameter estimation

-The RMS error of the $\mathcal{O}(N^2)$ algorithm given in Figure \ref{fig:ARpar_batch} is comparable to the RMS error given by our $\mathcal{O}(N)$ algorithm, however, it is important to remember that this is achieved with a significant computational saving.
-Compared to the Poyiadjis $\mathcal{O}(N)$ algorithm, our $\mathcal{O}(N)$ algorithm and the fixed-lag smoother produce lower RMS error when the fixed-lag smoother uses only the score estimate in the gradient ascent algorithm.

-On the other hand, estimating the parameters using the Newton-Raphson gradient ascent algorithm, where the observed information matrix is estimated using the fixed-lag smoother, leads to larger RMS error than when only the score is used.
-The poor performance of the fixed-lag approach is due to the difficulty it has in estimating the observed information matrix (as shown in Section \ref{sec:comp-appr}).
+The RMS error of the $\mathcal{O}(N^2)$ algorithm given in Figure \ref{fig:ARpar_batch} is comparable to the error given by our $\mathcal{O}(N)$ algorithm, however, it is important to remember that this is achieved with a significant computational saving.
+Compared to the Poyiadjis $\mathcal{O}(N)$ algorithm, our $\mathcal{O}(N)$ algorithm and the fixed-lag smoother (using only the score estimate) produce lower RMS error.
+Using a fixed-lag smoother estimate of the observed information matrix in the Newton-Raphson algorithm leads to higher RMS error than when only the score is used.
+The poor performance of the fixed-lag approach was discussed in Section \ref{sec:comp-appr} and is attributed to the error in estimating the observed information matrix.

-Figures \ref{fig:shrink} and \ref{fig:OIM} of Section \ref{sec:comp-appr} show that our method is sensitive to the choice of $\lambda$, and that by decreasing $\lambda$ we can reduce the Monte Carlo variance of the score estimate, but in doing so, increase the bias.
-As stated in Section \ref{sec:comp-appr}, this can be controlled by setting $\lambda$ within the range $0.90<\lambda<0.99$ to produce good estimates of the score.

-In terms of parameter estimation (see Figure \ref{fig:PE_vary_lam}), we have estimated the model parameters using the gradient ascent algorithm (using the score only) for varying values of $\lambda$.
+Illustrating the robustness of $\lambda$ in our $\mathcal{O}(N)$ algorithm, Figure \ref{fig:PE_vary_lam} gives estimates for $\theta$ using the offline \eqref{eq:35} and online \eqref{eq:1} gradient ascent algorithms for varying values of $\lambda$ (for the online case we simulated 60,000 observations).
 We see that there is little difference between $\lambda=0.99$ and $\lambda=0.95$, but more importantly, for $\lambda=0.5$ the parameters are converging to the MLEs, only at a slower rate.
 This was also the case for much lower choices of $\lambda$ (e.g. $\lambda=0.1$), which are not shown here, but for which the parameters converged to the MLE at an even slowly rate.
-The rate of convergence could be improved by re-scaling the step-size parameter $\gamma_k$ in the gradient ascent algorithm \eqref{eq:35}.

-The recursive gradient ascent scheme \eqref{eq:1} allows us to apply our method for online parameter estimation.
-Here we compare our method with a fully-Bayesian online method, implemented using the particle learning algorithm \citep{Carvalho2009}, which uses MCMC moves to update the parameters within a sequential Monte Carlo algorithm.
-This is an interesting comparison as the particle learning algorithm performs sequential Bayesian parameter estimation.
-A prior distribution is selected for each of the parameters which is updated at each time point via a set of low-dimensional sufficient statistics (see Appendix \ref{sec:part-learn-updat} for details).
+Using the recursive gradient ascent scheme \eqref{eq:1} we can compare our method against the online Bayesian particle learning algorithm \citep{Carvalho2009}.
+Particle learning uses MCMC moves to sequentially update the parameters within an SMC algorithm.
+A prior distribution is selected for each of the parameters which is updated at each time point via a set of low-dimensional sufficient statistics (see the supplementary materials for implementation details).